aleksnavratil/afterburner/README.md

 __Q.
 Ok, this looks great.
 Will it work if I make a cartridge for my language of interest X, which is written left-to-right/top-to-bottom/with super-exotic glyphs or in a very unusual character set?__

 A. I am probably not smart enough to reason about your vertically-written language.
 That said, Afterburner is Unicode all the way down, so in general it might be expected to approximately work.
 However, I make no promises about whether the UI can render your character set in an intelligible vertical order.
+See also [https://easygui.wordpress.com/2010/02/03/easygui-and-unicode/](here).